xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 Pre-shot routine:
 * assessment of the lie, wind, green
 * where you want to putt
 * see trajectory of the intended shots
 * landing spot
 * and than you walk in

+Post-shot routine:
+* enhance it positively
+* do not react to bad one

 ## 177: fitness trainer of Justin Thomas
 * Mobility work twice a day - stretching